kjczarne/mkcommit/README.md

     ```

     If you need to define your own keywords and commit message template, read [Configuration](https://github.com/kjczarne/mkcommit/wiki/Configuration) in our Wiki.

+    If you want to learn how to use the hook mode, read [Hooks](https://github.com/kjczarne/mkcommit/wiki/Hooks) in our Wiki.
 3. Run `mkcommit`.
 You can either:
     - Run it as `mkcommit -f /path/to/some.mkcommit.py`
     - Or trigger it in the current working directory. `mkcommit` will search for all `*.mkcommit.py` files and will let you select the one applicable from the list (this way you can have many config files for many diverse scenarios if you so forsee).